hummodi6991/Oaktree-AI-Estimator/README.md

 2. Until GitHub OIDC is enabled in the region, the workflow authenticates with AK/SK credentials.
 In GitHub → **Settings → Actions** configure:
    - **Variables**: `ALIBABA_REGION=me-central-1`, `ACR_NAMESPACE`, `SERVICE_NAME`, `ACK_CLUSTER_ID`, `ACR_LOGIN_SERVER=<enterprise-acr-domain>`
    - **Secrets**: `ALIBABA_CLOUD_ACR_INSTANCE_ID`, `ALIBABA_ACCESS_KEY_ID`, `ALIBABA_ACCESS_KEY_SECRET`
 3. Pushes to `main` trigger `.github/workflows/deploy-sccc.yml`.
-The workflow builds the Docker image, pushes it to the Enterprise ACR domain specified in `ACR_LOGIN_SERVER`, then applies the manifests in `k8s/` to update the ACK deployment.
+The workflow builds the Docker image, pushes it to the Enterprise ACR domain specified in `ACR_LOGIN_SERVER`, validates the Kubernetes manifests with `kubectl apply --dry-run=client -f k8s/`, then applies the manifests in `k8s/` to update the ACK deployment.
+(If you edit the manifests manually, keep `spec.template.spec.containers` as a YAML list — each container needs its own leading hyphen.)
 4. (Preferred, once available) Switch back to GitHub OIDC by providing `ALIBABA_CLOUD_RAM_ROLE_ARN` and `ALIBABA_CLOUD_RAM_OIDC_ARN` secrets and removing the AK/SK credentials.

 No secrets are committed.
 For production, switch the database to HA and add RBAC/SSO per the roadmap.  [oai_citation:5‡AI App Blueprint .docx](file-service://file-ALgZg1S1QWVEsFVxeedqkv)